benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 13.md

 The main benefit of Go back N is that it can recover from erroneous or missing packets.
 However, it is very wasteful.

-If any errors occur, the sender spends time and network retransmitting data
+If any errors occur, the sender spends time and network retransmitting data that the receiver has already seen.

 ![[Pasted image 20221107202526.png]]

+#go-back-n
+### Selective repeat with cumulative ACK
+The concept: the sender should only retransmit dropped/corrupted data

+To accomplish this, the receiver **stores** all the correct frames that arrive following the bad one.
+The receiver must have the **memory to hold data** for each sequence number in the receiver window.

+When the receiver notices a skipped sequence number, it keeps acknowledging the **first in-order sequence number** that it wants to receive, known as **cumulative ACK**.

+When sender times out waiting for an ACK, it just retransmits first packet without ACK, not successors.
+This uses less bandwidth when compared to Go Back N.

+#cumulative_ACK